sapcc/limes/docs/developers/guide.md

 Only unset the `LIMES_NO_AUTO_QUOTA_ALIGNMENT` variable if you know what you're doing.

+There are two further subcommands that assist with the development of new plugins: `limes test-scrape` invokes all enabled quota plugins on a single project, and dumps the quota/usage data that was scraped by the plugins. `limes test-scan-capacity` invokes all enabled capacity plugins on the current cluster, and dumps the capacity data that was scrapes by the plugins.

 The following environment variables can be useful during development:

 ```bash